toledo60/pyLHD/README.md

 With `pyLHD` you can generate the following designs:

+- `LatinSquare`: Generate a random Latin square
-- `random_lhd`: Generate a random Latin hypercube design
+- `LatinHypercube`: Generate a random Latin hypercube design
-- `GLPdesign`: Generate a good lattice point design
+- `GoodLatticePoint`: Generate a good lattice point design
 - `OLHD_Butler01`: Orthogonal Latin hypercube design.
 Based on the construction method of Butler (2001)
 - `OLHD_Cioppa07`: Orthogonal Latin hypercube design.
 Based on the construction method of Cioppa and Lucas (2007)
 - `OLHD_Lin09`: Orthogonal Latin hypercube design.
 Based on the construction method of Lin et al. (2009)